-This summer 2017 biomonitoring survey of the Kahouri Stream that receives stormwater from the Contact Energy site on East Road was undertaken during a relatively dry period.
+This summer 2018 biomonitoring survey of the Kahouri Stream that receives stormwater from the Contact Energy site on East Road was undertaken during a relatively dry period.
 Results indicated that the stormwater discharges had not had an impact on the macroinvertebrate communities of the stream.

-Macroinvertebrate richnesses at both sites were identical and indicated moderate richness and were either exactly the same or very similar to historic richnesses indicating no evidence for any toxic discharges.
+Macroinvertebrate richnesses were moderate for both sites and similar or the same as historic medians indicating no evidence for any toxic discharges.